This page contains leadership pointers.

 As a leader in all-remote work, it’s important that we recognize the value and impact of time spent in the same location.
 Meaningful time spent together influences the trust and results our teams build.
 Co-located companies often gather for offsites to connect in a new location.
 In our all-remote environment, we call in-person team meetings onsites.

 At GitLab, one of our favorite books is, “High Output Management” by Andrew Grove.
 The book provides a comprehensive overview of a manager’s role and purpose.
-Our CEO, Sid, applied many of the concepts covered when partnering with the People team to design management and people practices for GitLab.
+Our co-founder, Sid, applied many of the concepts covered when partnering with the People team to design management and people practices for GitLab.
 On this page, we will cover some of the key topics covered in the book and what they mean for people leaders.

 With GitLab’s results-driven culture, the demands of product innovation around AI, the fast-paced and ever-evolving business environment, our organization recognizes the crucial balance between achieving ambitious goalsandmaintaining the well-being of our team members.